Find something unclear or incorrect on this page? Let us know at communications@sksm.edu. Thank you for helping us keep this page relevant!

 Am I eligible for this loan?

-Yes, if you are at least a part-time student.
+Yes, most students that are at least part-time students are eligible.
 At Starr King, 6 to 8 credit hours taken in a given semester is considered a part-time status.

 How much Stafford loan may I borrow?